Living in Ottawa:

 Ottawa can have some smoggy days, mainly in summer, but less so than southern Ontario cities like Toronto.

 You can see the climate in more detail on our Ottawa Climate page.

 The Ottawa River is an earthquake sub-zone.

 The most recent significant earthquake was in 2010, when there was a Magnitude 5.0 shake centred 55 km (35 miles) North East of Ottawa.
 Damaging quakes are rare in the region.

-About one in six of Ottawa’s people are visible minorities; about one in five people were born in countries other than Canada.
+About one in five people were born in countries other than Canada.

-Asia is currently the biggest source of immigrants to Ottawa, and China is the biggest current source country of immigrants to Ottawa.
+Asia is currently the biggest source of immigrants to Ottawa, and the Philippines is the biggest source country of recent immigrants to Ottawa, followed by China.

-More foreign-born people currently living in Ottawa come from the UK than any other single country.
+More foreign-born people currently living in Ottawa come from the China than any other single country, followed by Lebanon.

-About one in three people can speak both English and French, with Francophones concentrated on Ottawa’s east side.
+About 40% of people can speak both English and French, with Francophones concentrated on Ottawa’s east side.

 Quality of Life